Notes on the Geography of Oklahoma: Oklahoma City Eastside

 We've moved just north and east of Maywood, to the original campus of the state medical school.

 And here's the quarter-section to the immediate north of the last picture.
-Together these maps frame the island of mostly white homeowners on the eastside.
-They also introduce some of the oldest neighborhoods that abandoned the grid layout.
+Together these maps frame the island of mostly White homeowners on the eastside.
+They also introduce some of the first neighborhoods to abandon the grid layout.

 The first building of the University of Oklahoma's medical school is now the College of Public Health and is nearly lost amid the 300 acres of the Health Sciences Center.
 Here, 12,500 people work in a string of buildings that were built between 1992 and 2005 at a cost of $375 million.
 That's not counting the nearby PHF Research Park, which collects biotech businesses.

 The state capitol was built between 1914 and 1917 in the center of Section 27.
 The dome is a slightly lighter color than the building because, though always part of the plan, it was only added in 2001.